JaguaraCoder/jaguara-manifesto-for-software-development/README.md

 The Jaguara Code Manifesto is an expressive document on topics that usually gets software developers and engineers frustated, or with managers decisions or with burocratic processes or some smart-ass collegue that believes that perfection is the deliverable value of a product, sometimes we just need an action and a step-ahead without thinking too much to get things done.

 ## The Jaguara Itself
-A jaguara is an expression to define someone or something that is conceived with minimum effort and usually without much planning nor thinking in the future people/products that may be affected by it.
+A jaguara is an expression to define someone that does or something that is conceived with minimum effort and usually without much planning nor thinking in the future people/products that may be affected by it.

 Could be summarized as a combination of laziness and smartness(?) in a effort to avoid effort.